caolan/async/README.md

   the previously executed functions (if nested inside another control flow).
 * `callback(err, results)` - An optional callback which is called when the task has succeeded, or after the final failed attempt.
 It receives the `err` and `result` arguments of the last attempt at completing the `task`.
+* `interval` - How long to wait before making another attempt.
+Defaults to 0 (aka don't wait).

 The [`retry`](#retry) function can be used as a stand-alone control flow by passing a callback, as shown below: